 - 2 15 oz. cans great northern beans rinsed and drained

 - 1 14.5 oz can chicken broth

 - 1 tsp. ground cumin

 - ¾ tsp. cayenne pepper

 - 1 tbsp. vegetable oil

-- Shredded cheese to top
+- Shredded Cheddar Optional to top

 - Bring to a good boil, then reduce heat and simmer uncovered for 30 minutes.
 Remove from heat and stir in the sour cream and whipping cream.
 Once mixed well, simmer for 5 minutes then top with shredded cheese and serve hot.